 Photo by Andrey X.

-Often called the ‘Venice of the East,’ Udaipur is a beautiful and romantic destination.
+Often called the ‘Venice of the East,’ Udaipur is a beautiful and romantic destination that’s perfect for February travel.
 It’s known for its breathtaking lakes and palaces, making it a great choice for couples and history lovers.
-Visit the City Palace, Jag Mandir, Saheliyon ki Bari, and Fateh Sagar Lake.
+Visit the magnificent City Palace complex (the largest palace complex in Rajasthan), Jag Mandir island palace, the ornamental Saheliyon ki Bari garden, and serene Fateh Sagar Lake.

-Stay at a Taj Lake Palace to enjoy amazing sunset views, and take a boat cruise on Lake Pichola to see the illuminated palaces at night.
-The Bagore Ki Haveli Museum is another must-visit, showcasing royal costumes, traditional Rajasthani art, and evening cultural performances.
+Stay at a Taj Lake Palace (featured in the James Bond film Octopussy) to enjoy amazing sunset views, and take a boat cruise on Lake Pichola to see the illuminated palaces at night.
+The Bagore Ki Haveli Museum is another must-visit, showcasing royal costumes, traditional Rajasthani art, and evening cultural performances that bring the city’s heritage to life.

 Getting There:

-- By Bus: Luxury buses from major Rajasthan cities
+- By Bus: Luxury buses from major Rajasthan cities, including Jaipur (7 hours)

 Photo by Andrey X.

 The city of eternal love deserves more than a day trip.
-February’s cool weather is perfect for exploring this iconic landmark.
-Other attractions include Agra Fort and Mehtab Bagh.
-The Oberoi Amarvilas’s Taj-facing rooms offer unparalleled dawn views, but the boutique Coral Court provides more atmospheric stays in the colonial quarter.
+February’s cool weather is perfect for exploring the iconic Taj Mahal without the scorching heat.
+Visit during the sunrise for the moststunning views with fewer crowds.
+The Oberoi Amarvilas‘s Taj-facing rooms offer unparalleled dawn views, but the boutique Coral Court provides more atmospheric stays in the colonial quarter.

-For a different perspective, explore the Baby Taj (Itmad-ud-Daulah), a lesser-known but equally impressive monument.
-If time permits, take a short trip to Fatehpur Sikri, an ancient Mughal city known for its striking architecture and historical significance.
+For a different perspective, explore the Baby Taj (Itmad-ud-Daulah), a lesser-known but equally impressive white marble monument that predates the Taj Mahal.
+Other attractions include the imposing Agra Fort (a UNESCO World Heritage Site) and Mehtab Bagh, perfect for sunset photography of the Taj Mahal across the Yamuna River.
+If time permits, take a short trip to Fatehpur Sikri (40 km away), an ancient Mughal city known for its striking red architecture and historical significance.
 Local favorite Joney’s Place makes the city’s best street-style paranthas.

 Getting There: